 - Collect the contact information and insurance information for the truck driver and other motorists involved in the accident.
 Also, collect the names and contact information for any witnesses to the accident.

 - Contact a qualified Nashville truck accident attorney who can investigate the case, collect witness statements, and secure evidence and trucking company records before they are lost.
-At Bill Easterly & Associates, we have more than 25 years of combined experience and are not afraid to stand up to big truck companies.
+We have more than 25 years of combined experience and are not afraid to stand up to big truck companies.

 How Can I Afford a Nashville Truck Accident Lawyer?

-Our legal team at Bill Easterly & Associates works on a contingency fee basis.
+Our legal team works on a contingency fee basis.
 We do not charge upfront legal fees.
 We understand that with unexpected medical bills, money is tight after a serious accident.
 A contingency fee arrangement shows our commitment to helping accident victims seek justice and to putting clients first.
 Clients do not pay any out-of-pocket legal expenses unless we obtain compensation for them through an insurance settlement or court award.